andersmartini/dice/README.md

 or via gradle build. it should be noted that the database is mocked in this case

 You other option is to run a local instance of DynamoDB, configure the application to target this local instance and set up credentials in a proper way.
-All of this is of course automatic, just execute run.sh ;).
+Just kidding - just execute run.sh ;).

 ##The API
 The application will start on port 8080 and has 2 endpoints. to create a shortened URL you can run the following: